nathanshim12345/NathanS_BlueStampPortfolio/index.md

 ![Headstone Image](Adobe Express - file.jpg)

-Figure# - Traffic light arduino project
+Figure 10 - Traffic light arduino project

 My first milestone was to connect the flex sensor to the esp32 (main controlling unit), and also add threshold values.
 The code I'd have to make is that when the threshold is exceeded by bending the sensor, the LED and piezo buzzer that I connected would beep and turn on.
 The flex sensor is a big resistor, and bending it to a certain degree changes the resistance values.
 Conductive ink sits on the top of the flex sensor, and when it is bent, the ink outside of the bend is stretched, leading to increased resistance.
 This is what changed the actual number values that were output by the sensor (see figure below).
 I printed these flex sensor values to find my threshold for the LED and buzzer.
 When the flex sensor is straight, it outputs a value of 1800, and when bent to a certain degree, the number increases or decreases.
 Since I planned to use the flex sensor for detecting bend in only one direction, I only need one threshold.
 I set my LED and buzzer threshold at 2400.
 The code sets the LED and buzzer to HIGH once the flex sensor threshold is exceeded, turning them on, otherwise, they are both set to LOW.
 I used analog read because the flex sensor is connected to pinA6 on the esp32, which is an analog pin.
 When the sensor bends, the resistance changes, so voltage at the analog pin changes, and the analog read reads the data values (see code below, Milestone 1 code, Appendix).

 ![image](https://github.com/user-attachments/assets/8f77114c-049b-442f-a3d8-8aeb1de83724)

-Figure# - Flex sensor diagram
+Figure 11 - Flex sensor diagram

 ## Piezo Buzzer
 The piezo buzzer has a piezoelectric ceramic disk inside of it.
 Piezoelectric materials, such as the disk, produce physical deformation when an alternating voltage is applied to the buzzer, the ceramic disk rapidly expands and contracts.
 This movement pulls on the surrounding air and generates sound waves.
 The pitch and frequency of the buzzer is determined by how fast this ceramic disk is vibrating.
 Higher rates of vibration result in higher pitch and vice versa.

 <img width="928" height="497" alt="image" src="https://github.com/user-attachments/assets/ba2b5717-38d6-4794-ab85-159a81cb174c" />

-Figure# - Diagram of the piezoelectric buzzer
+Figure 12 - Diagram of the piezoelectric buzzer

 # Challenges
 Some challenges that I faced were connecting things to the esp32 and the breadboard.
 The breadboard layout was confusing at first, as I didn't really understand how the electricity path flowed throughout the board.
 Another challenge was connecting the flex sensor.
 The flex sensor works off a voltage divider, which is a small circuit that that reduces voltage to a lower level, dividing input voltage into smaller outputs.
 I had to search some online schematics that showed me how to connect the flex sensor to the esp32.
 I also tried connecting the LSM6DS3+LIS3MDL (accel,gyro and magnometer), but I realized that I would also have to connect the codes and find more thresholds, so I saved that for the next milestone.